 Following on from our twentieth-anniversary screening of The Last Days of Disco, Whit Stillman joins us at Curzon Soho for a Q&A with his 2016 costume drama, which reunited him with Kate Beckinsale and Chloë Sevigny, the stars of his earlier film.
+Tom Bennett - who plays Sir James - also joins the fun.

 “What audacity, what elegance!
 Here is a hilariously self-aware period comedy polished to a brilliant sheen.
 Whit Stillman was probably born to direct a Jane Austen movie.”
 Peter Bradshaw - The Guardian